stepanaromanov/react_projects/README.md

 This approach helps not to load the entire page at once but to load images and text only when user scrolls down, when data is in focus.

-What was used: React (useState, useEffect, useCallback, Fetch), TypeScript.
+What was used: React (useState, useEffect, Fetch), TypeScript, Bootstrap.

+### 8. Marketing email

+Email template which can be used for marketing communications with potential customers.
+This one particularly offers to book a time for call with manager to discuss free trial.

+What was used: React (@react-email/components), TypeScript.